Employment Ice Age: Social impact

 This failing economy kicked off what would be called the Japanese Lost Generation; in the 1990s, this consisted of college graduates who were unable to find employment and thus suffered the economic consequences.
 In subsequent decades, they were only able to find low-paying, part-time jobs due to the extreme influence of the popping of the economic bubble.
 By 2020, these same graduates were middle-aged.

 The Lost Generation presents the “8050 Problem”, which described a situation where middle-aged, reclusive, and unemployed Japanese still dependent on their elderly parents for housing and financial assistance.
 The group is defined loosely as those aged 35 to 44 who left school between the mid-1990s and mid-2000s, were unable to get permanent jobs, and ended up flitting from one low-wage, dead-end part-time job to another.
-Japan has an estimated 613,000 middle-aged hikikomori, a term usually used to describe socially withdrawn adolescents who hole up in their bedrooms, according to the results of a government survey released in March 2019, these shut-ins deserve acceptance and a place within society.Japanese employers are accustomed to hiring fresh graduates whom they can train and mould from scratch.
+Japan has an estimated 613,000 middle-aged hikikomori, a term usually used to describe socially withdrawn adolescents who hole up in their bedrooms, according to the results of a government survey released in March 2019, these shut-ins deserve acceptance and a place within society.

+Japanese employers are accustomed to hiring fresh graduates whom they can train and mould from scratch.
 However, this preference makes it more difficult for older or less-educated workers to re-enter the job market and find stable employment, and thus prolongs any initial loss of employment opportunities.
 One potential key reason why the Lost Generation in particular prompted a wider recognition of this "youth employment problem" was the generation's relatively large population size, as Japanese society was unable to withstand its considerable quantitative impact.

 Violence

 Many of Japan's recent violent crimes may have been caused by social unrest created by the Employment Ice Age.
-For instance, Michinao Kono—the knife-yielding man who killed two and injuring 19 in May 2019—was an out-of-work 45-year-old who had never left his parent's home.
+For instance, Michinao Kono—the knife-wielding man who killed two and injuring 19 in May 2019—was an out-of-work 45-year-old who had never left his parents' home.
 The "Joker attack" on 1 November 2021 was committed by Kyoto Hotori, an unemployed man who was discontented with society at large.
-Former Prime Minister Shinzo Abe's assassin, Tetsuya Yamagami, was a former member of Japan's self-defence-force who had difficulties finding a full-time job.
+Former Prime Minister Shinzo Abe's assassin, Tetsuya Yamagami, was a former member of the Japan Self-Defense Forces who had difficulties finding a full-time job.

 Support

 Since Japan’s postwar period, the Employment Ice Age was the first to reveal the necessity for young people to receive support from society.

 On 1 January 2020, amid chronic labour shortages in the country's tightest job market, the Japanese government appealed among employers for a major exemplar shift to hire 3 million “Employment Ice Age Generation” workers as full-time employees.
-At the time, this group constituted 21.2 million "irregular" workers (37.9% of Japan's workforce), for whom the Japanese Government pledged to spend ¥65 billion (USD$962 million) over the next three years.
+At the time, this group constituted 21.2 million "irregular" workers (37.9% of Japan's workforce), for whom the Japanese government pledged to spend ¥65 billion (USD$962 million) over the next three years.